-- Should there be no extraction of data from the Senate workspace (including screenshots)?
+- Should there be no extraction of data from the Data Republic workspace (including screenshots)?

 - Will you need to re-identify individuals off platform?
 (Data Republic will need to unmask any tokens provided in the extract so that you can match the original tokens back to your customer database)